What you're seeing is what you're breathing

 Know what’s in the air

-Edmontonians, like Albertans, love vehicles.
-There’s nearly 1 vehicle registration for every person – of every age – in the province.
-According to 2011 stats (pdf), more than 82% of us commuted via personal transportation.
+There’s nearly one vehicle registration for every person – of every age – in Alberta.
+In 2016, more than 82% of us commuted to work via personal transportation.

 “If there’s not a lot of wind, that traffic pollution just sits there,” says Werstiuk.